codingMustache/codingMustache/README.md

 ## Joke of the Day

-I used to work for a soft drink can crusher.
-It was soda pressing.
+What do you call a magician who has lost their magic?
+Ian.

 ## Daily Trivia

-What vulnerability ranked #1 on the OWASP Top 10 in 2013?
+What is the name given to layer 4 of the Open Systems Interconnection (ISO) model?
- 1. Injection
+ 1. Data link
- 2. Insecure Direct Object References
+ 2. Network
- 3. Cross-Site Scripting
+ 3. Transport
- 4. Broken Authentication
+ 4. Session

 <details>
   <summary>Answer</summary>
-  Injection
+  Transport
 </details>